rice-apps/rice-apps.github.io/carpool/README.md

 **Work-in-Progress:**
 1. Email Notifications add the option to send emails when a rider joins (Angela and Josie)
    - Sending emails to all riders who are a part of the ride; two separate emails: one for all and one specific to the joiner
-     - Create notification for when someone creates the ride, they remind them to contact uber
+     - Create notification for when someone creates the ride, User is reminded to contact uber
      - Edit the profile page to include ride information
 2. Update landing page (Emmett)
    - Made new branch with new front end revisions; changes on landing page - new color schema and step buttons (needs content) New buttons added to the nav bar (find a ride, etc), changed the search buttons to look cleaner